ShaoyiZhang/Database/src/indexFileGenerator/README.md

 ## Classes

 - WordFPtrPair

-  - it is in the form of:
+  it is in the form of:
 ```
         hash(word0) | FilePointer
 ```
 - OuterLayer

+  - metadata (first line in the file):
+    - the file name for SecondaryLayer:

+      directly output in string on the first line for now

 - PageOfIndex